 1. 375 km range

 Mahesh Babu, MD & CEO, Mahindra Electric, has confirmed a 375 km range (company claimed) for the Mahindra eXUV300.
-He revealed this month that the upcoming electric car would have the range, performance and comfort required to meet the personal mobility needs.
+He revealed that the upcoming electric car would have the range, performance and comfort required to meet the personal mobility needs.

 2. Multiple variants